• Skip to main content

 You may want to print these recycling plastic infographics and post or share it on Facebook.
 Awareness of the problem is the first step to creating action to change the problem.

-Remember every bit of recycling you do adds up and each piece counts!
+Remember, every bit of recycling you do adds up and each piece counts!

+Overall, recycling plastic is a crucial step towards achieving a more sustainable and environmentally-friendly society.
 Do you have any plastic recycling tips you want to share or ideas for avoiding the use of plastic when possible?

 Related Posts: